 Please bring a Certificate of Acclimation, if it applies.
 See Temperature Policy for details.

-For animals being transported to an international destination, do your homework and consult the website of the country they are visiting for specific requirements.
+For animals being transported to an international destination, consult the website of the country they are visiting for specific requirements.
 This is important!
 The last thing we want to happen is for the animal to be refused transport or returned to the United States at your expense.
-Contact the country's consulate for import requirements.
+Please contact the country's consulate for import requirements.

 Please avoid sedating your pet.
 According to the American Veterinary Medical Association, due to respiratory and cardiovascular problems caused by altitude pressures, you shouldn't give your pet any sedatives or tranquilizers before flying.

 If your pet is sedated, please present the following information at check in:

 If you are transporting wild or exotic birds, you will need to, both in writing and on letterhead, state whether the birds were:

 Please bring two copies (the original and one extra) issued and signed by a licensed veterinarian within 10 days of travel for both the outbound and return trips.